Ascaniolamp/HyprWired/README.md

 This is the case for `sh` commands (which will require you to execute them) or lines which will require you to modify the content of the treated files.

+For now, [y]our only hope is that somebody else (with the right time and knowledge) will come along and contribute to this project.
+If you think you could be that person, please do so!

 ## <div align="center" id="Content"> 💾 📜 Content (Submodules) 📜 💾
 \* The marked submodules aren't included in the main installation script.